textmining-infopros/README.md/README.md

 ### About
-It contains code, data, and Jupyter Notebooks for the case studies for the book __"Text Mining for Information Professionals: An Uncharted Territory"__.
+The repository contains code, data, and Jupyter Notebooks for the case studies for the book __"Text Mining for Information Professionals: An Uncharted Territory"__.
 This book focuses on a basic theoretical framework dealing with the problems, solutions, and applications of text mining and its various facets in a very practical form of case studies, use cases, and stories.

 The book contains 11 chapters with 14 case studies showing 8 different text mining and visualization approaches, and 17 stories.
 In addition, both a website and a Github account are also maintained for the book.
 They contain the code, data, and notebooks for the case studies; a summary of all the stories shared by the librarians/faculty; and hyperlinks to open an interactive virtual RStudio/Jupyter Notebook environment.
 The interactive virtual environment runs case studies based on the R programming language for hands-on practice in the cloud without installing any software.